outdreamer/build-a-cure-1/docs/specific_methods/problem_solving_matching.md

       - which variables are likeliest to be causative
       - which solution patterns to use as a base
       - check if solution space of problem space is capable of solving problem, or if problem should be re-framed as a transform applied to the system or problem-space to enable a solution (or an optimized solution)
+      - prioritizing problem solving order & selecting set of alternative strategies to start with

     - this method requires quite a bit of information or derivation potential, if multiple solution methods are going to be an option